andrewwillmott/distance-occlusion/README.md

 Building and Running
 --------------------

-To build the tool, run
+To build the tool, run 'make' or

     c++ DistanceOcclusionTool.cpp DistanceOcclusionLib.cpp -o distocc

+Or on Windows just include these files in your visual studio project.
+The code has been tested under clang, gcc, and Visual C.

 Then to see the tool options run